[Adopted 8-11-1992 by L.L. No. 8-1992]

 Determine the form, content and procedures of reports and records to be maintained pursuant to this article.

-The Board of Representatives, in promulgating the rules, regulations, and orders, may reflect local differences in types of waste generators, population density, accessibility and capacity of markets and facilities, collection practices, and waste composition.
-The Board of Representatives shall also give due consideration to existing source separation, recycling, and other facilities in the area; to the adequacy of markets for separated materials, and to any additional expense and effort to be incurred by waste generators and haulers.
-In addition, the Board of Representatives shall consider the capacity, handling, disposal, marketing capabilities, and geographical location of available facilities, and such other factors as enable the Board of Representatives to determine that the public interest is served by the rule or regulation.
+The County Legislature, in promulgating the rules, regulations, and orders, may reflect local differences in types of waste generators, population density, accessibility and capacity of markets and facilities, collection practices, and waste composition.
+The County Legislature shall also give due consideration to existing source separation, recycling, and other facilities in the area; to the adequacy of markets for separated materials, and to any additional expense and effort to be incurred by waste generators and haulers.
+In addition, the County Legislature shall consider the capacity, handling, disposal, marketing capabilities, and geographical location of available facilities, and such other factors as enable the County Legislature to determine that the public interest is served by the rule or regulation.

-The Board of Representatives may delegate to its designee all or part of its power to promulgate rules, regulations, and orders.
+The County Legislature may delegate to its designee all or part of its power to promulgate rules, regulations, and orders.

 Solid waste generated or originated within the county that is left for collection or that is delivered by the waste generator to a solid waste management facility shall be handled and disposed of as follows: